-Are you planning to buy a mobile home but want to know several issues that may come up during your buying process?
-This article will tell you some of the most appalling incidents we experienced recently.
+Are you planning to buy a mobile home but want to know about several issues that may come up during the process?
+This article will discuss some of the most appalling incidents we have experienced recently.

 I received an e-mail from one of our viewers last week asking for us to begin shooting videos with us reviewing some of the most common issues we have seen in the mobile home industry.

-When I heard this question, I immediately thought that this would be a good idea since we are in and out of mobile homes and mobile home parks on a daily basis.
+When I heard this question, I immediately thought that this would be a good idea since we are in and out of mobile homes and mobile home parks daily.

-With this much experience, we seem to come across situations on a regular basis that, we feel, if more people knew about them, they could avoid the same issues that we have seen other Buyers and Sellers encounter with the same problems.
+With this much experience, we seem to come across situations regularly that, we feel, if more people knew about them, they could avoid the same issues that we have seen other Buyers and Sellers encounter with the same problems.

-The common issue within mobile homes that we are going to discuss today is the importance of owning a home prior to moving anything into the property.
+The common issue within mobile homes that we will discuss today is the importance of owning a home before moving anything into the property.

-I understand that this may sound like an obvious statement, that it is important to own something before you actually act like it is yours, but you may be surprised at how many times we, at The Mobile Home Dealer, get asked if it would be okay for the new Buyer to begin moving things into their property prior to closing.
+I understand that this may sound like an obvious statement, that it is important to own something before you act like it is yours.
+Still, you may be surprised at how many times we at The Mobile Home Dealer get asked if it would be okay for the new Buyer to begin moving things into their property before closing.

-Anytime we get asked to allow this, we tell the Buyer that we are not able to allow it.
+Any time we are asked to allow this, we tell the Buyer that we are not able to.

 Many times, these Buyers get flustered at us for not letting them move their belongings into the property at this time.